Benjamin Ingrosso discography

-This is the discography of Swedish singer and songwriter Benjamin Ingrosso.
-He competed twice in Melodifestivalen in 2017 and 2018 respectively.
-He won in 2018 and represented Sweden in the Eurovision Song Contest 2018 in Lisbon, Portugal, with the song "Dance You Off".
+Swedish singer and songwriter Benjamin Ingrosso has released five studio albums, three live albums, two extended plays, and 34 singles.
+He competed twice in Melodifestivalen in 2017 and 2018, winning in the latter and representing Sweden at that year's Eurovision Song Contest with the song "Dance You Off".
 In September 2018, he released his debut studio album Identification.
 The album peaked at number one on the Swedish Albums Chart.
 In January 2021, he released his second studio album and first Swedish-language album En gång i tiden, which also peaked at number one on the Swedish Albums Chart.
 The follow-up album En gång i tiden (del 2), released in April 2021, also peaked at number one on the Swedish Albums Chart.